-Anyways, not telling a real horror story here though, but some weeks ago when a friend who’s a “casual DBA” (install, start/stop, backup/restore) asked for help with a situation where a column was “leaking” data I had to think a bit longer as usual to find an appropriate place where to fix this issue.
+Anyways, I’m not telling a real horror story here, but some weeks ago when a friend who’s a “casual DBA” (install, start/stop, backup/restore) asked for help with a situation, where a column was “leaking” data.
+I had to think a bit longer than usual to find an appropriate place where this issue could be fixed.
 The solution I suggested in the end included making use of the Rule System of PostgreSQL.
-I hadn’t seen rules used in years myself (one should generally try to avoid having some stuff happening behind the scenes) and had to refresh on them a bit myself, but this was the correct use case for applying them I think and thought I’d share it as well then.
+I hadn’t seen rules being used in years myself (one should generally try to avoid having some stuff happening behind the scenes) and had to refresh on them a bit myself, but this was the correct use case for applying them and thought I’d share it as well then.

 The security leak

-So the application they had was a bought in “black box” webapp that did some quite trivial CRUD on some data forms and all was fine…until they noticed that on some form, some column with address data was visible to all users of the system instead of a specific login role.
-As said they couldn’t immediately change the code and were looking for a quick fix to hide the data in that column altogether for all users on the DB side (they could do changes there), until the app gets properly fixed.
+So, the application they had was a bought “black box” webapp that did some quite trivial CRUD on some data forms and all was fine – until they noticed that in some form, some column with address data was visible to all users of the system, instead of a specific login role.
+They couldn’t immediately change the code and were looking for a quick fix to hide the data in that column altogether for all users on the DB side (they could do changes there), until the app gets properly fixed.
 So what means/tricks are available for such kind of stuff?
-Not too many and they have mostly implications…but let’s look at them.
+Not too many and they usually have implications…but let’s have a look at them.

 Available options on restricting column access

-When data is access by different login roles, normally the best way to limit access on single columns would be to use the “column privileges” feature – just do a “REVOKE SELECT” followed by “GRANT SELECT (col1, col2,…)”, leaving out the “secret” columns from the list.
-With our app though it wouldn’t work as only one backend role was used, and all the SELECTs on that table would start to error out also on other forms showing the column – SQL needs to be adjusted.
+When data is accessed by different login roles, normally the best way to limit access on single columns would be to use the “column privileges” feature – just do a “REVOKE SELECT” followed by “GRANT SELECT (col1, col2,…)”, leaving out the “secret” columns from the list.
+With our app it wouldn’t work as only one backend role was used, and all the SELECTs on that table would start to throw errors.
+Additionally, on other forms showing the column, SQL needs to be adjusted.
 A no go.